charlieroecss/charlieroecss.github.io/professional_history.md

 I was also fortunate to develop cyber security designs which spanned the entire organization.
 This involved a long process of identifying attack surfaces and quantifying risk at multiple organizational levels.
 I helped plan our response to a range of cyber incidents including how to recover to an operational status.

+**The Motley Fool - January 2014 to April 2014**
+*Frelance Writer*

+This was an amazing opportunity to mix my interest in finance with my skill in writing.
+Being a freelance writer has its pros and cons, but a major benefit was the freedom to choose my topics as long as they were related to long-term investing.
+That means I could write about a specific company or industry, or just the advantages of long-term investing compared with trying to time the market.
+You can find my published articles [here](https://www.fool.com/author/12228/index.aspx) if you are interested.
+I had planned on writing for a long time, but when my mom was diagnosed with terminal cancer I put writing to the side, and haven't found the spare time to get back into it.

+**Avaya Government Solutions - April 2010 to May 2012**
+*Software Tester*

+This was my first full-time job out of college.
+I started out just clicking buttons on a screen trying to find bugs in the U.S. Courts' bankruptcy filing software.
+By the end of my time there I was helping write technical documentation, making small production code updates, and initiated the standardization of the software testing process.